-\citet{shaw:globally} discuss how to estimate the $\xi'(r)$ \emph{and} a non-parametric model for $\varrho'(\bfx)$ directly from the data.
-In a typical application to galaxy catalogues we often have a good model for $\varrho'(\bfx)$ (equivalently for $p(\bfx)$).
+\citet{shaw:globally} discuss how to estimate the $\xi'(r)$ {and} a non-parametric model for $\varrho'(\bfx)$ directly from the data.
+In a typical application to galaxy catalogues, we often have a good model for $\varrho'(\bfx)$ (or equivalently for $p(\bfx)$).
 Parameters of this model are fixed by the sampling strategy, and some are determined from the galaxy distribution (e.g.\ from an estimate of the luminosity function).

-\section{Summary and outlook}
+\section{Summary and Outlook}

-First, we focussed on the scaling of the error in estimates of the pair-counts $\RR$ and $\DR$ with the number of (quasi) random points.
+First, we focussed on the scaling of the error in estimates of the pair-counts $\RR$ and $\DR$ with the number of (quasi-)random points.
 For the standard approach, with ordinary random numbers, we confirm the expected slow shrinking of the error proportional to $1/\sqrt{N}$.
-A reformulation of the pair-counts made a quasi Monte Carlo integration possible.
-There we found that the error shrinks almost proportional to $1/\Nq$, where $\Nq$ is the number of points from a low discrepancy sequence.
+A reformulation of the pair-counts makes a quasi-Monte~Carlo integration possible.
+There we find that the error shrinks almost proportionally to $1/\Nq$, where $\Nq$ is the number of points from a low-discrepancy sequence.
 This scaling of the error not only holds for bulky samples but is even more pronounced in a thin sample with prevalent boundary effects.
-Hence we are confident that our improved methods are also applicable in more complicated sample geometries.
+We are therefore confident that our improved methods are also applicable in more complicated sample geometries.
 We combine these improved pair-counts into a new \citet{landy:bias}-type estimator and compare with the standard one.
-The new estimator inherits the favorable scaling $1/\Nq$.
-We can turn this observation around.
-For a fixed maximum error we read off how many points are necessary in the new and in the standard estimator.
-In an example we compare the running times of the estimators and obtaine a speedup by a factor of $10^4$ for our improved estimator.
+The new estimator inherits the favourable scaling proportional to $1/\Nq$.